PramodKumarYadav/happium/README.md

 # happium 😊
-Goal of this project is to help new Appium users have a reference code repo that they can use in their project to write clean and maintainable test and code.
+Goal of this project is to provide new Appium users with a reference framework that they can use to create production grade, cross platform, mobile app tests.

-End result should be a clean, production grade framework, the core of which you should be able to port to your actual project and start writing tests from there.
+End result should be a clean, readable and maintainable framework; the core of which you should be able to port to your actual project as is, and start writing tests from there.

 ## Working principles
 There are two key principles you will see throughout being followed in the project.